Public Protection and Disaster Relief (PPDR)

 The ECC Decision (16)02 covers the flexible harmonisation concept according to ECC Report 218 and the technical conditions to be defined for dedicated BB-PPDR spectrum in the 700 MHz and 400 MHz ranges.
 The ECC#42 in June 2016 finally approved ECC Decision (16)02 for publication.
-Technical studies regarding BB-PPDR in the range 410-430 MHz are still ongoing within WG SE and, depending on the outcome, this could lead to its revision in the future.
-However, the ECC meeting in June 2016 also agreed that there is no need to target a specific review date.
+However, additional technical studies regarding BB-PPDR in the range 410-430 MHz resulted in the its revision in March 2019.

 Figure: 700 MHz Options for BB-PPDR

 The ECC will monitor the evolution of the BB-PPDR terminal design, also in relation with a liaison statement that was sent to standardisation bodies (ETSI/3GPP).